ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 found in salt and sugar.
 If this re­
 ceipt is properly tried, it will never be
 abandoned.
 There is none that sur­
-passes it, if so good
+passes it, if so good.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_arthur_ver01:data:sn85038553:00212470442:1868121801:0624/pct:6.101068,32.085322,13.475760,16.020286/!600,600/0/default.jpg"/>
 </td>